 8. Asymmetrical gowns have their own rules.

 The asymmetrical gown can be breathtaking on many figures.
-Whether it’s one-shoulder gowns, high waisted designs, off-center ruffles, or one of the multiple other ways to break up an otherwise symmetrical dress, your jewelry choices need to be based on your gown’s features.
+Whether it’s one-shoulder gowns, high waisted designs, off-centre ruffles, or one of the multiple other ways to break up an otherwise symmetrical dress, your jewellery choices need to be based on your gown’s features.

 No matter how classy your watch is, it is not going to set the right look.
 Yes, you are on a schedule, but no, you should not be concerned about the time on your special day.
 You hired or appointed someone else to keep track of the events; let them do their job while you relax and shine.

-10. You can wear different jewelry at reception.
+10. You can wear different jewels at reception.

-Your jewelry can change the entire statement of your gown, so even if you are going to wear your dress at your wedding reception, you can play around with more casual accessories then.
+Your wedding jewellery can change the entire statement of your gown, so even if you are going to wear your dress at your wedding reception, you can play around with more casual accessories then.